great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 description: Get started with GX Cloud.
 ---

-The GX Cloud user interface is configured for Snowflake, and it is assumed that you have a Snowflake Data Source.
+The GX Cloud user interface is configured for Snowflake Data Sources.
 If you don't have a Snowflake Data Source, you won't be able to connect to Data Assets, create Expectation Suites and Expectations, run Validations, or create Checkpoints.
 Additional Data Sources will be available soon.

+To connect to Data Assets on another Data Source, see [Connect to a Data Source](/docs/oss/guides/connecting_to_your_data/connect_to_data_lp) in the GX OSS documentation.

 ## Prerequisites